Investment Law for Foreigners

 Turkey's regulatory environment is extremely business-friendly.
 You can establish a business in Turkey irrespective of nationality or place of residence.
 It is possible to establish a company in just one day by applying to the relevant trade registry office with the required documents and tax registry.
 According to UNCTAD World Investment Prospects Survey between 2008-2010, Turkey is the 15th most attractive destination for Foreign Direct Investment (FDI) in the world because of its booming economy.

-As of the end of 2014 the number of internationally capitalized companies in Turkey surpassed 39,200 and the net investment was USD 12,5 billion.
+As of the end of 2016 the number of internationally capitalized companies in Turkey surpassed 50 thousand and the net investment reached USD 12 billion in the same year.
 The top sector among foreign companies operating in Turkey is wholesale and retail trade, comprising 32 percent of foreign companies.
 The real estate sector, at 16 percent, comes in second.
 Half of these companies are EU-based, and half of them are established in Istanbul.

 Turkey's investment legislation is simple and complies with international standards.
 Recent amendments to the existing Law improved Turkey's investment environment, encouraging foreigners to invest in the country.